ormsbyx/lit-directive-custom-event-binder/README.md

 import { MY_FUNKY_EVENT } from "/path/to/file/my-custom-events.ts"; // value is my-funky-event
 ```

-Instantiate the directive at the top of your file (outside your class definition).
-Of course you could make it a class property too.
+Instantiate the directive near the top of your file (outside your class definition), or you could make it a class property.

 ```
 const myEventBinder = getCustomEventBinder();